Oxford Street: The Georgian era

 Though a major coaching route, there were several obstacles along it, including the bridge over the Tyburn.
-A turnpike trust was established in the 1730s to improve upkeep of the road.
+A turnpike trust was established in 1721 to improve the upkeep of the road.
 It became notorious as the route taken by prisoners on their final journey from Newgate Prison to the gallows at Tyburn.
 Spectators jeered as the prisoners were carted along the road, and could buy rope used in the executions from the hangman in taverns.
 By about 1729, the road had become known as Oxford Street.

 Development began in the 18th century after many surrounding fields were purchased by the Earl of Oxford.
 In 1739, a local gardener, Thomas Huddle, built property on the north side.
-After Lord Oxford's death the estate was inherited by his daughter the Duchess of Portland; it then passed down to successive Dukes as the Portland Estate, before becoming the Howard de Walden Estate in 1879 (by way of the 5th Duke's sister).
+After Lord Oxford's death the estate was inherited by his daughter the Duchess of Portland; it then passed down to successive dukes as the Portland Estate, before becoming the Howard de Walden Estate in 1879 (by way of the 5th Duke's sister).
 The Howard de Walden Estate progressively sold off its Oxford Street holdings (which lay on the north side between Marylebone Lane and Wells Street) in the first half of the twentieth century.
-Other landowning estates held sway over the western end of Oxford Street: most of the northern side west of Duke Street was and is owned by the Portman Estate; while facing it (on the southern side) most of the land west of Davies Street was and is part of the Grosvenor estate.
-John Rocque's Map of London, published in 1746, shows urban buildings as far as North Audley Street (on the south side) and Marylebone Lane (on the north side), but only intermittent rural property beyond.
-Further development to the west occurred between 1763 and 1793, when building began on the Portman Estate.
+Other landowning estates held sway over the western end of Oxford Street: most of the northern side west of Duke Street was and is owned by the Portman Estate, while facing it (on the southern side) most of the land west of Davies Street was and is part of the Grosvenor estate; east of both of these, the smaller but significant Conduit Mead Estate (which encompasses Stratford Place and New Bond Street) has been held by the City of London Corporation since the twelfth century.
+John Rocque's Map of London, published in 1746, shows urban buildings extending as far west as North Audley Street (on the south side) and Marylebone Lane (on the north side), but only intermittent rural property beyond.
+Further development to the west occurred between 1763 and 1793 when building began on the Portman Estate.